-If you have additional questions about your earth grounding method, contact a Newport applications engineer.
+If there are additional questions about the earth grounding method, contact a Newport applications engineer.

 8 Maintenance and Service

 There are no user serviceable parts inside the Model 3700 Temperature Controller.
 Work performed by persons not authorized by Newport Corporation will void the warranty.